foundriesio/docs/source/zephyr/branching.rst

    - Each ``YY.MM`` branch in the :ref:`manifest repository
      <zephyr-branching-repo>` tracks the monthly ``ltd-YY.MM`` branches in
-     each of the other Zephyr MicroPlatform repositories.
+     each of the other Zephyr microPlatform repositories.

    - Running ``repo sync`` with this manifest branch results in `fast-forward`_ changes only in upstream repositories.